istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     If you refresh the page several times, you should see different versions of reviews shown in the product page, presented in a round robin style (red stars, black stars, no stars)

-## RBAC policy permissive mode
+## RBAC permissive mode

-RBAC permissive mode is for testing a new RBAC policy works as expected before rolling out to production.
-This sections shows how RBAC permissive mode is used.
+RBAC permissive mode is for testing it's safe to enable RBAC and new RBAC policies work as expected before rolling out to production.
+This section shows how to use RBAC permissive mode in below two scenarios:

+    * In environment without RBAC, test whether it's safe to enable RBAC.
+    * In environment already with RBAC enabled, test whether it's safe to add a new RBAC policy.

-### Permissive mode for global RBAC configuration
+RBAC permissive mode could be set on both global RBAC configuration and individual policy.
+When setting permissive mode on global RBAC configuration, all policies will be in permissive mode regardless its own mode; otherwise each policy will decide its own mode (enforced or permissive).

+### Testing whether it's safe to turn on RBAC globally

+This tasks show how to use RBAC permissive mode to test whether it's safe to turn on RBAC globally.

 Before you start, please make sure that you have finished [preparation task](#before-you-begin).